Three major components of electrochemical energy storage

 - Does the energy storage major require chemistry

-- Battery energy storage research major
+- Is there an energy storage major